Hiring berry pickers who have a representative

 The requirements to receive residence and work permits also apply to the people who are to work as support to the berry pickers.
 This means that the same conditions are set on you when you for example hire a cook, mechanic or interpreter for the berry pickers.

 A residence and work permit is tied to a certain profession and a certain employer.
-You must therefore write the profession the person actually works in when you complete the offer of employment.
+You must therefore write the profession the person actually works in when you provide information about the employment.